alpiepho/AlPiepho/HOWITWORKS_public_repos.md

-# Generate REAME - All Public
+# Generate REAME_public_repos.md_

-This project is an example of how I auto-generate the "Special" README for my github site.
+This project is an example of how I auto-generate paort of the "Special" README for my github site.
 If you don't know what that is, you need to search for it.  (basically, if you add a github repo with your user name, it becomes special and the README.md is displayed above the standard 'pinned repos' section on your Github overview page...fun).

 You can certainly, go look at the source from my special repo, but I thought I would seperate this out as a seperate repo.